negrel/eli/distributions/.common/eli_scripts/README.md

 |:------------------------- | :---------- |
 | `ELI_VOLUME_ID` | ISO volume ID |
 | `ELI_PERSISTENT_PART` | Add a persistent partition to the ISO if it's a block device. |

+## `set_env`

+This script is used to set environment variable present in the image globally.
+Exactly one environment variable is passed as argument to this script.